OSC/ood-documentation/source/authentication/overview/configure-logout.rst

 Configure Logout
 ================

 The logout link on the dashboard is ``/logout``.
-OnDemand's Apache config has a separate directive to handle ``/logout``, which by default redirects the user to ``/pun/sys/dashboard/logout``, which is a default logout page displayed by the dashboard.
+OnDemand's Apache configuration has a separate directive to handle ``/logout``, which by default redirects the user to ``/pun/sys/dashboard/logout``, which is a default logout page displayed by the dashboard.
 Because authentication handled by Apache, this approach enables the logout URL to be changed based on the authentication strategy used.

-To change the logout_redirect URL, set ``logout_redirect: "https:://URL/TO/LOGOUT/USER"`` in the ood-portal-generator config at ``/etc/ood/config/ood_portal.yml`` and regenerate the config.
+To change the logout_redirect URL, set ``logout_redirect: "https:://URL/TO/LOGOUT/USER"`` in the ``ood-portal-generator`` configuration at ``/etc/ood/config/ood_portal.yml`` and regenerate the configuration.

 .. describe:: logout_redirect (String, null)